-In September of this year, many including SkyFire were shocked when SaskPower made the decision to end solar rebates and more importantly pause the Net Metering Program in Saskatchewan with just one day’s notice to a thriving industry.
+In September 2019, many including SkyFire were shocked when SaskPower made the decision to end solar rebates and more importantly pause the Net Metering Program in Saskatchewan with just one day’s notice to a thriving industry.
 While there was an expectation that rebates were running out and would likely end in 2019 the decision to end (even temporarily) the net metering program was historic.

 Unfortunately or perhaps, fortunately, our recently opened Regina office had an Open House planned for Saturday, September 21st (two days after the announcement).
 The Open House quickly turned to a solar rally to speak out against the SaskPower decision which was widely expected to kill the thriving industry.
 Individuals, media, customers and other solar businesses attended the SkyFire event and which resulted in extensive pressure on Saskpower to reverse or amend their decision.